Carnival Corporation

 What data was actually inside?

-Cruise bookings require extensive personal data: passports for international travel, payment cards for onboard spending, emergency contacts, dietary restrictions, medical conditions, and travel companions.
-Carnival collects all of this—and more—for millions of guests annually.
+Cruise bookings require extensive personal data: passports for international travel, payment cards for onboard spending, emergency contacts, dietary restrictions, and travel companions.
+All of it potentially accessible through a single compromised employee account.

 Who gets hurt and how?